ericbanzuzi/finetune-llm/README.md

 The fine-tuned LLMs are deployed using a **Gradio UI** hosted on **Hugging Face Spaces**, allowing for an interactive way to explore the model's capabilities.

 ### Challenges and Solutions
 During the setup, we faced issues installing **Unsloth** due to dependency compatibility problems.
 To overcome this, we identified and documented 2 alternative solutions, included at the end of the README.
-One of this uses Python environment and the second one Conda environment.
+One of these uses a Python environment and the second one uses a Conda environment.

 To manage the computational demands of training, we used **Google Cloud Computing (GCC)**, taking advantage of a free credit gift card received during sign-up.
 The README also includes step-by-step instructions on setting up the GCC environment, including integrating it with **VS Code** for development and training.